-The course explores great works of economic, social, political and philosophical thought and it does so with the conviction that these fields are not just extensively interconnected but also fruitfully and perhaps more fully understood through shifting and interlocking these fields and the various vantage points they bring against one another.
+Philosophy, Politics and Economics is a course that explores great works of economic, social, political and philosophical thought and it does so with the conviction that these fields are not just extensively interconnected but also fruitfully and perhaps more fully understood through shifting and interlocking these fields and the various vantage points they bring against one another.
 Philosophical ideas have been key to foreground political legitimacy as much as to provide a more fundamental rationale for economic growth, at the same time we see how political and economic processes in turn are used to justify philosophical convictions.
-It is in this borderland between philosophy, politics and economics that ideologies and institutions are being formed which in turn underpin most of our assumptions around what is to be taken as rationality, equality, fairness, justice or what we take to be of value.
+It is in this borderland between philosophy, politics and economics that ideologies and institutions are being formed which in turn underpin most of our assumptions around what is to be taken as rationality, equality, fairness, justice and sustainability or what we take to be of value.
+To understand these basic assumptions the course will accentuate some of the most influential historical ideas through the prism of contemporary society.